 From 2014 the Principal Conductor of the IDSO is Ender Sakpinar.

 IDSO performed many of the works of Turkish composers for the first time and recorded radio and TV programs.
-To introduce the works of Turkish composers and the performance of Turkish musicians to the world, IDSO performed many concerts in Germany (2009), Egypt (2008), Spain (1993 and 1990), Italy,Yugoslavia, Czechoslovakia, Austria, Greece, in the exhibition of “Suleyman the Magnificent” held in USA, Memphis (1992), in “Europa Musicale” Festival held in Munich (1993) and in Athens Festival in Greece (2000).
-Along with the 15 days tour to Bulgaria in 2002, the orchestra was also invited to perform the opening concert of Asia Orchestras Week that was organized in Japan in October 2003 and the concert performed by IDSO in Tokyo Opera Hall achieved great success.
+To introduce the works of Turkish composers and the performance of Turkish musicians internationally, IDSO had concert tours in Italy,Yugoslavia, Czechoslovakia, Austria, Greece, Memphis (1992), Spain (1990/93), in the exhibition of “Suleyman the Magnificent” held in the USA in “Europa Musicale” Festival held in Munich (1993), in Athens Festival (2000), Bulgaria (2002), Japan (2003), Egypt (2008), Germany (2009), and Spain (2012).

 Ender Sakpinar studied at Ankara State Conservatory and in Paris, graduating from Ecole Normale de Musique de Paris and at Rueil-Malmaison State Conservatory under direction of professor P. Dervaux and professor G. Devos.
 During his assistency in the Pasdeloup Symphony Orchestra in Paris, he founded the Ensemble International de Paris, sponsored by the French Ministry of Culture and Ministry of Foreign Affairs.
 Ender Sakpinar was invited to perform with this orchestra at the inauguration of the Omaggio Venezia festival in Venice and to numerous other concerts and festivals in France, Italy, Sweden, Malta and Turkey.